What kind of activities will the program support?

 - Plain English marketing material – short, simple sentences with pictures

-- Setting up a quiet or sensory space or session – to avoid sensory overload or to provide sensory input to meet a sensory need
+- Setting up a quiet or sensory space or session – to avoid sensory overload or provide sensory input to meet a sensory or mental health need

 - Updating website and booking system to a more accessible user interface.